shopsys/shopsys/docs/storefront/gtm/hooks.md

 ## useGtmCartViewEvent

-Hook used to handle viewing of the cart page.
+Hook used to handle the viewing of the cart page.
 The parameter used for this hook can be taken from `useGtmStaticPageViewEvent`.

 ```ts
 export const useGtmCartViewEvent = (